Braintum/ultimate-faq-solution/readme.txt

 14. AI content generation: Instantly generate suggested answers for your FAQs using AI, streamlining the process of creating accurate and helpful responses.

 == Changelog ==

+=1.7.6=
+* New: 🧠 "Create with AI" Feature: Introduced the "Create with AI" option in FAQ Group creation, allowing automatic generation of FAQs using AI assistance.
+* Enhanced: 🎨 Get Help Page Revamp: Redesigned the Get Help page for a cleaner and more user-friendly admin experience.
+* Enhanced: ⚙️ Settings Page Update: Improved layout and usability of the plugin settings page.
+* Enhanced: 💬 Thickbox Popup Update: Enhanced "Create with AI" thickbox modal for smoother user interaction.
+* Fixed: 🧩 Default Template Accordion Fix: Resolved an issue with the default FAQ accordion behavior.
+* Improved: 🔄 Refactored Codebase: Streamlined several core functions for better performance and maintainability.
+* Updated: 🌐 Translations Updated: Improved and added missing translations across the plugin.

 = 1.7.5 =
 * New: Enhanced native export/import functionality for seamless FAQ data migration and backup.